-For the past two years Ginny Howsam Friedman have mostly lived and worked in Dutchess County, Upstate New York.
-Where she cannot escape — the landscape.
+For the past two years, Ginny Howsam Friedman has mostly lived and worked in Dutchess County, Upstate New York, where she happily cannot escape the landscape!

-Ginny Howsam Friedman’s work seeks a sweet spot combining the opposing forces of representation and abstraction, ie., an amalgamation of real and imagined elements coming together in a contemporary landscape painting.
+Howsam Friedman’s sweet spot in landscape painting combines the opposing forces of representation and abstraction.
+The result is an amalgamation of real and imagined elements coming together in a contemporary landscape painting.

-One way it works is she uses an elevated perspective as a jumping-off spot.
+She uses an elevated perspective as a jumping-off spot when creating her pieces.
 Another approach is to zoom in on detail.
-Enlarge these views — discover patterns, find shapes and negative spaces — look for lines and texture.
-Create a new moment that speaks to the environment—a memory overlap of many images.
+She enlarges these views and discovers patterns, finds shapes and negative spaces, and looks for lines and texture.
+She creates a new moment that speaks to the environment—a memory overlap of many images.

-The Woodstock School of Art, the Center for Contemporary Printmaking, the New York Studio School, the JVS Project Space and the Art Students League.
+She received a BFA with Honors from Pratt Institute.
+She also studied at the 92nd Street Y/ Eric Fischl Master Class, the Woodstock School of Art, the Center for Contemporary Printmaking, the New York Studio School, the JVS Project Space and The Art Students League.

 2022 Geary Gallery Darien CT, Featured Artist